 A Sculpture Class for the Blind and Visually-Impaired

-Vision Thru Art is a weekly sculpture class for blind and visually-impaired artists that has been running at Allens Lane Art Center for more than 30 years.
-Our dedicated faculty, staff and volunteers help the students express their inner vision through a variety of media including clay, wood, mosaic, stone and other mixed materials.
+Our dedicated faculty, staff, and volunteers help the students express their inner vision through a variety of media, including clay, wood, mosaic, stone, and other mixed materials.
 The students are encouraged to work at their own pace while enjoying the easy-going social atmosphere of the class.
-In 2014, Allens Lane Art Center made the class completely free for all the students including free art supplies each year.
+In 2014, Allens Lane Art Center made the class entirely free for all the students, including free art supplies each year.

 Vision Thru Art is proudly supported by The Philadelphia Foundation’s Esther and Sidney Kulick Memorial Fund.